windhamdavid/til/docs/index.md

 slug: /
 ---

-I collect docs I find useful as I'm using them.
+I tend to collect docs I find useful.
 I like to make notes along the way so that I can use these as a reference.
 I've noticed that I always reference only a couple documents here, so I may trim it down a bit to just focus on the ones I reuse.

 ### Databases
 [MongoDB](db/mongodb) |